Mexicali: History

-The Spaniards arrived in the area after crossing the Sonoran Desert's "Camino del Diablo" or Devil's Road.
+The Spanish arrived in the area after crossing the Sonoran Desert's "Camino del Diablo" or Devil's Road.
 This led to the evangelization of the area by Catholic missionaries and also to the reduction of native populations in the region.
 Nowadays, indigenous Cocopah people still inhabit a small government-protected corner of the Colorado River delta near the junction of the Hardy and the Colorado.
 The Cocopah mostly work on agricultural ejidos or fishing.

 The early European presence in this area was limited to Anza's and subsequent Spanish expeditions across the Colorado Desert and subsequent travelers on the Sonora Road opened by them.
 Also the presence of the Jesuits who attempted to establish a mission in what is now Fort Yuma.
 They left after a revolt by the Yuma in 1781.
 After this, the Spanish had little to do with the northeastern corner of the Baja California Peninsula, perceiving it as an untamable, flood-prone desert delta.
 Later in the 1820s, the Mexican authorities reopened the Sonoran Road and restored peaceful relations with the Yuma People.

 19th century

 In the mid-19th century, a geologist working for the Southern Pacific Railroad came to the delta area, discovering what the native Yumans had known for centuries: that the thick river sediment deposits made the area prime farming land.
 These sediments extended far to the west of the river itself, accumulating in a shallow basin below the Sierra de Cucapá.
 However, from this time period until the 1880s, the area was almost completely unpopulated, mostly due to its harsh climate.
-In 1888, the federal government granted a large part of northern Baja state, including Mexicali, to Guillermo Andrade, with the purpose of colonizing the area on the recently created border with the United States.
+In 1888, the federal government granted a large part of northern Baja California state, including Mexicali, to Guillermo Andrade, with the purpose of colonizing the area on the recently created border with the United States.
 However, around 1900, the only area with any real population, aside from the Cocopah, were concentrated in Los Algodones, to the east of Mexicali.